 The other weakness was that the parts would sometimes need to be deployed out of order in real-world customer service situations.
 Sometimes, you’d want to thank first — sometimes you’d want to explain early.
 It depended on the situation.
 As a teaching tool, I realized that this ambiguity, particularly for those starting out, could sometimes be confusing.

-So, I’ve been working for some time to create a process that could improve upon CATER, to correct its weaknesses, and late last year we released the new process to students in our virtual training course, How to Deal with Difficult Customers, and to our customer service training clients.
+So, I’ve been working for some time to create a process that could improve upon CATER, to correct its weaknesses, and we released the new process to our customer service training clients.

 I call it…